blackboard/anthologydevdocs/docs/blackboard/sandbox-envs/welcome.md

 :::info Current version of the VMDK file

-- **Name:** export-ami-77e9d56ef2a6a533t.vmdk
+- **Name:** vmdk-for-4000.6.0.vmdk
-- **Version:** Blackboard Learn 4000.4.0
+- **Version:** Blackboard Learn 4000.6.0
-- **Publish date:** January 19th 2025
+- **Publish date:** February 2nd 2025
 - **Expiration Date:** April 26th 2026
-- **What changed?:** We noticed there is a problem related to the database and sometimes it started and sometimes it didn't.
-Now, it doesn't start completely the first time, it deploys configuration and then, if you want, once SSL has been setup (OPTIONAL), you need to reboot.
-This first start and then reboot is mandatory.
+- **What changed?:** No reboot needed.
+Should take about 15 to 30 minutes to start up. please make sure to use t2.large or bigger size.
+We currently only support AWS for VMDK deployment.
   <BBButton downloadUrl="https://support.anthology.com/s/blackboard-integration-ami"/>

 :::